 G2H2 Working Group on WHO and global health governance and financing (G2H2 WG WHO)

-A new G2H2 Working Group on “WHO and global health governance and financing” was launched by the G2H2 Steering Committee in December 2018.
+The G2H2 Working Group on “WHO and global health governance and financing” was launched in December 2018.
 Have a look at the working group’s initial outline, below.
 For enquiries or to join the group, please send a message to Thomas Schwarz, MMI Network (Secretariat of G2H2 WG WHO).
-Have a look at the documentation of the session on £WHO governance at the civil society meeting on 23 January 2019 organized by the working group.
-And read the blogs published by working group members!
+Have a look at the documentation of the session on WHO governance at the civil society meetings in January and May 2019 organized by the working group.

 WHO and global health financing